 Mapping the Journey

-BTS’ Strategy Execution Journey involves a multi-phase process leveraging a powerful execution diagnostic tool, intensely customized and best-in-class experiential learning methods, C-suite involvement as coaches and teachers, and a results assurance methodology.
+BTS’s Strategy Execution Journey involves a multi-phase process leveraging a powerful execution diagnostic tool, intensely customized and best-in-class experiential learning methods, C-suite involvement as coaches and teachers, and a results assurance methodology.

-The following is the BTS four-phase Strategy Execution Journey:
+The following is the BTS four-phase strategy execution journey:

 - Determine Execution Readiness: A diagnostic tool determines execution readiness at multiple levels of the organization and indicates gaps and opportunities.

-- Create the Execution Acceleration Process: A robust BTS development process includes up to 20 interviews with senior executives and on-going collaboration with senior leaders.
+- Create the Execution Acceleration Process: A robust BTS development process includes up to twenty interviews with senior executives and on-going collaboration with senior leaders.
 The result of this co-creation process is a customized, high-impact solution reflecting the client business and strategic priorities.

 - Build Execution Readiness: A multi-phase solution leverages business simulations and experiential learning methods to accelerate execution and effectively engage employees in the process over time.
-Capability building is dynamic, practice-based and strategically aligned.
+Capability building is dynamic, practice-based, and strategically aligned.
 Online tools and modules provide real-time feedback, and real-time support to build and sustain the experience.
-On-going leader and employee meetings define on-the-job action plans and drive accountability.
+Ongoing leader and employee meetings define on-the-job action plans and drive accountability.

-Maximize the Value of Any Business Strategy
+Strategy Execution Journeys Maximize the Value of any Business Strategy